-Tom Huber added a cordwood addition onto his saltbox home in Watervliet, Michigan.
+Tom Huber added a cordwood addition to his saltbox home in Watervliet, Michigan.
 The stones he collected over several years add so much character to the project.

-Rainlee built a cordwood BnB with her son in the Adirondacks of New York (and added a rectangle washroom in the back).
+Rainlee built a cordwood BnB with her son in the Adirondacks of New York (and added a rectangle washroom to the back).

-Sebastien built a model of his cordwood home before framing.
+Sebastien built a model of his cordwood home before framing it.
 He used a half circle for the front and a rectangle for the back.

 Jessica Ann added a post-frame addition to an existing cordwood structure and added “struts” to bring the two buildings together.

 They did a nice job with the cordwood infill as well.

 Peter Kulich added a post-frame addition to the curved cordwood cabin he purchased.
-The addition is not cordwood, but cob plaster with a finish coat of lime render.
+The addition is not cordwood, but cob plaster with a coat of lime render.

 The two buildings share a breezeway.

-Sandy Clidaras added a round breezeway to his two cordstead buildings.
+Below: Sandy Clidaras added a round breezeway to his two BnB Cordstead buildings.
 Three rounds in a row!